LUWIZ

 of ChatGPT citations come from Wikipedia

-Where to focus your presence effort
+Where to focus your presence

 Reddit communities and niche forums